 When you throw a pebble into calm waters it skims the surface and can bounce several times.
-My thoughts were like waves crashing against a rock, no clear ideas can be manifested in such tumultuous surroundings.
+Nothing about my being was calm, I was riddled with anxiety not being able to leave the house or meet new people.
+I had gone from the most social, outgoing person to a recluse fearful of life.
+My thoughts, they were like waves.
+No clear ideas can be manifested in such tumultuous surroundings.
 My life was led by confusion, distraction and disorganisation.

 The more counselling I received, the better I became at communicating my feelings.
 I was able to release things I had never said to anyone before.
 I was no longer being silenced and my body began to relax as I released years of tension.
 The calmer my mind became the easier my thoughts could flow.

-My perspective began to shift, although being positive by nature instead of overlooking the bad things that had taken place in my life I decided to accept them.
+My perspective began to shift, instead of overlooking the bad things that had taken place in my life I decided to accept them.
 As I accepted what my life had been I saw a masterpiece develop, my lived experiences were priceless.
-The rock endured my crashing thoughts and like a reflection of my life it moulded into art.
-In retrospect, after the acceptance stage I began to see the good within me.
+I endured my crashing thoughts and like a reflection of life it moulded I began to see it as art, a unique experience that could never be imitated or repeated.
+In retrospect and because of my naturally positive way of thinking, after the acceptance stage I began to see the good within me.